 Summer is a wonderful season filled with lots of fun in the sun – weekend parties, barbecues and gatherings of all kinds.
 But what if your job requires you to spend several hours outside each and every day?

-Our ranch is located in the heat and humidity of Northeast Texas, and our days are filled with outside chores such as working cattle or repairing fences, gardening or mowing pastures.
+Our ranch is located in the heat and humidity of Texas, and our days are filled with outside chores such as working cattle or repairing fences, gardening or mowing pastures.
 Sun protection is important, but I shy away from using sunblock whenever possible.
 Why?